ueberdosis/hocuspocus/docs/server/examples.md

 app.listen(1234, () => console.log("Listening on http://127.0.0.1:1234"));
 ```

 IMPORTANT!
 Some extensions use the `onRequest`, `onUpgrade` and `onListen` hooks, that will not be fired in this scenario.
-Please read the docs of each extension on how to use them when integrating Hocuspocus in your framework of choice.

 ## Koa